P-p-H-d/mlib/README.md

 For such containers, a local allocator has no meaning: it will be very hard to ensure the same allocator is used for both the producor thread and the user threads.

-As a concequence, shared pointer, communication queue container and all thread containers will use a global memory context:
+As a consequence, shared pointer, communication queue container and all thread containers will use a global memory context:
-M\*LIB won't add a new argument `m_context` to the functions of such containers.
+M\*LIB won't add a context argument to the functions of such containers.
 Instead it will generate a local parameter initialize to the global memory context.
 The global memory context is defined by the macro `M_USE_GLOBAL_CONTEXT` which shall define and initialize the named argument to the global memory context.
 In the absence of definition of such macro, the default is